nordquip/sousms/doc/TradeEngineInterfaces.md

 ### Actors
 * User Interface
-* Database
+* Database/Stock Market

 ### Description
 * Query (research) stock for a logged in user.
-This interface can be called by the user through the user interface.
+This interface can be called by the user through the user interface or buy another program.

 ### Preconditions
 * User is logged in.